 There are wheelchair-accessible restrooms on the 1st and 2nd floors.
 There is parking for customers with impairments.
-Inquire at the library counter on the second floor if you would like to use the nursing room.
-Welcome to the Arakawa Furusato Museum.
-Please enjoy the history and culture of Arakawa, "The Narrow Road to the Deep North," and traditional crafts.
+Inquire at the library counter on the second floor if you

-TEL 03-3807-9234

-¥100 (Free of charge for residents of Arakawa-ku who are over 65, and for those who have impairments.)

-9:30 - 17:00 (admission until 16:30)

-Mondays (the following day if Monday is a national holiday), every 2nd Thursday of the month (cleaning day)
+TEL 03-3807-9234 ¥ ¥100 (Free for Arakawa Ward residents under junior high school age and over 65 years old.
+Persons with disabilities and their caregivers including non-residents are free of charge.) ≥ 9:30 - 17:00 (admission until 16:30) ■ Mondays (the following day if Monday is a national holiday), every 2nd Thursday of the month (cleaning day) Ekoin Temple

-Ekoin Temple

 The grounds are cobbled but the stones are flat, so wheelchair users can also pay their respects at the graves.

 A temple of the Jodo Sect, Ekoin opened around 360 years ago.
 It was built in remembrance of the people who perished in the great fire of the Meireki era in Edo.
 The temple teaches that all living beings, human or animal, receive the mercy of Buddha.
 TEL 03-3801-6962 ¥ Free entry to grounds 9:00 - 16:30 Free entry to grounds Enmeiji Temple